niraunjana/rl-policy-evaluation/README.md

 ## PROBLEM STATEMENT:

-The bandit slippery walk problem is a reinforcement learning problem in which an agent must learn to navigate a 7-state environment in order to reach a goal state.
-The environment is slippery, so the agent has a chance of moving in the opposite direction of the action it takes.
+The FrozenLake problem is a classic reinforcement learning task in which an agent must learn to navigate a frozen, slippery surface to reach a goal while avoiding holes that terminate the episode.
+The environment, implemented using OpenAI Gym's FrozenLake-v1, is a grid-based Markov Decision Process (MDP) with stochastic transitions due to the slippery surface.

+## Environment Description:

+The lake is represented as a grid (default is 4x4), where each cell is a state.
+The agent starts at the Start (S) state and must reach the Goal (G).

+Some tiles are safe (F: Frozen), while others are holes (H).
+If the agent steps into a hole, the episode ends immediately.

+The goal is to reach G while avoiding H.

-### States
+### State Types:

-The environment has 7 states:

-    Two Terminal States: G: The goal state & H: A hole state.

-    Five Transition states / Non-terminal States including S: The starting state.
+S: Start state

+F: Frozen tile (safe)

+H: Hole (danger, episode ends)

+G: Goal (success, episode ends)

-### Actions
+### Actions:

-The agent can take two actions:
+The agent can move in four directions:

-    R: Move right.

-    L: Move left.
+0 – Left

+1 – Down

+2 – Right

+3 – Up

-### Transition Probabilities
+### Transition Probabilities:

-The transition probabilities for each action are as follows:
+Due to the slippery nature of the lake:

-    50% chance that the agent moves in the intended direction.
+The agent may not move in the intended direction.

-    33.33% chance that the agent stays in its current state.

-    16.66% chance that the agent moves in the opposite direction.

-For example, if the agent is in state S and takes the "R" action, then there is a 50% chance that it will move to state 4, a 33.33% chance that it will stay in state S, and a 16.66% chance that it will move to state 2.
+Instead, the movement follows stochastic transition dynamics, where the agent slips and may move in an unintended direction with a certain probability.

-### Rewards
+### Rewards:

-The agent receives a reward of +1 for reaching the goal state (G).
-The agent receives a reward of 0 for all other states.
+A reward of +1 is given only when the agent reaches the goal state (G).

+All other transitions yield a reward of 0, including falling into a hole or moving on frozen tiles.

 ## POLICY EVALUATION FUNCTION